matuteiglesias/journal/content/Dev/2025-04-13_Integrated_and_initialized_Matías_Dev_Template.md

 **🕒 03:50–04:20**
 **🏷️ Labels**: Appgun, Bash, Git, Project Setup, Security
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal
 The session aimed to integrate and initialize the Matías Dev Template, focusing on setting up the project structure, scripting improvements, and ensuring security in version control.

 ### Key Activities
-- Developed a final integration plan for Appgun scripts, detailing necessary fixes and enhancements.
+- Developed a final [[integration]] plan for Appgun scripts, detailing necessary fixes and enhancements.
 - Initialized the file structure for the `matias-dev-template` project using shell scripting.
 - Reviewed project structure and suggested improvements such as adding a `.gitignore`, modifying `setup.sh`, and creating a default `README.md`.
 - Clarified correct usage of quotes in Bash scripts to ensure proper execution.